aristov/dommodule/README.md

 # dommodule

-The **dommodule** serves to assemble and manipulate XML documents from JavaScript.
+The **dommodule** serves to assemble and manipulate XML documents in JavaScript.
-It Provides the set of assemblers for all of the commonly used DOM interfaces.
+It provides the full set of assemblers for all DOM tree interfaces.

 ## Installation